Much ado about nothing?

 Like most other manufacturers on the planet, however, the global pandemic likely threw a wrench in their wheel.
 Or did it?

 In May, 2020, a Lightning Motorcycle patent surfaced in China, detailing an enclosed electric motorcycle concept.
 The concept’s prototype was later spotted on the road which confirmed that Lightning was seemingly developing a new motorcycle.

 This prompted us to wonder whether the timing was ripe for Lightning to expand its lineup rather than expand its team to improve customer service and relations (which seems to be lacking at the moment) and expedite production to fulfill all the alleged outstanding orders.

 We turned to Lightning’s social media in an attempt to get an idea of what the situation was.
 We noticed a bit of a trend in the comments.
 On the company’s most recent post, dated August 20, 2020, a disgruntled user claimed the company is a scam, explaining that he placed his order two years ago and was apparently ignored when he requested a refund.
 Another one commented that people could send them (the company) money but that they’d never hear from them again.
-A third user simply said that he received his refund and that all people had to do was to ask nicely.

 On a Reddit thread dated November 19, 2020, people had similar comments about the company, calling it a scam.
 One commenter even claimed that Hatfield was captured on camera threatening people who gave his company’s products bad reviews.

 They could be referring to this July, 2019, video that shows a heated argument between someone in a Lightning Motorcycles t-shirt identified as Richard Hatfield and electric motorcycle racer Brandon Nozaki Miller, who apparently claimed Lightning wasn't producing motorcycles yet.